Nationals - Phillies Prediction, Odds, Pick, How To Watch

-It is an NL East showdown as the Washington Nationals face the Philadelphia Phillies.
+The Washington Nationals and Philadelphia Phillies split a doubleheader yesterday and will play their third game of the series today.
 It is time to continue our MLB odds series with a Nationals-Phillies prediction, pick, and how to watch.

-The Nationals come into the game winners of four straight games after taking a weekend series sweep over the Reds.
-They have won five of their last six games overall, and the offense has been clicking.
-In the three wins over the Reds, they scored 19 runs in three games.
-Still, the Nationals know it is all for a rebuild.
-They are 49-63 on the season, 22.5 games out of first in the NL East.
+In game one of the doubleheader, the Nationals started with a nice lead.
+Kiebert Ruiz hit a solo shot in the second, and then Lane Thomas hit a two-run jack in the top of the third to give the Nationals a 3-0 lead.
+Former Nationals Kyle Schwarber struck back.
+In the bottom of the third, he hit a two-run shot, and Alex Bohm followed with a home run of his own.
+Schwarber would home again in the fourth, this time with a three-run shot to give the Phillies a 6-3 lead.
+They would hold on to that lead to take game one.

-Meanwhile, the Phillies and many former Nationals such as Trea Truner, Kyle Schwarber, and Bryce Harper continue their march towards the playoffs.
-They took two of three from the Royals over the weekend, and have won six of their last ten games.
-That makes the Phillies 61-51 on the season.
-While they are 10.5 games back in the division, the Phillies are tied with the Giants for the first two Wild Card spots and have a three-game lead over the Cubs and Reds who are tied for the last spot currently.
+Game two was the opposite for the Phillies.
+They started with the lead on a Trea Turner double.
+The Nationals would take the lead back in the top of the fourth, but a Bryce Harper two-run home run and a Bryson Stott single gave the Phillies a 4-2 lead after five innings.
+Joey Meneses would tie things up on a two-run home run in the fourth off reliever Jeff Hoffman, who is getting more time due to some key injuries to relievers.
+Then, at the top of the ninth, Meneses would do it again.
+He hit a solo home run to give the Nationals the win and the split of the doubleheader.
+Game three of four is tonight, as both teams try to grab a win and secure a split of the series.

 Here are the Nationals-Phillies MLB odds, courtesy of FanDuel.